gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

     - Mama Roo (later): "He's right, you know.
 We'll protect you."
     - Dockety: "That is not what he said.
 He said you would defend your homes."

-- Chapter 3: The Gears
+- Episode 3: The Gears
   - The Roos go home and the children go to bed
     - Sindy: "Tell me a story about Papa..."
   - After Sindy is in bed, Mama Roo teases Maddy gently about Gumption